timothyshull/programming_notes/hardware/digital_design.md

 ### Logic Minimization with K-Maps
 - rules for finding a minimized equation from a K-map
-    - use the fewest circles necessary to cover all the 1’s
+    - use the fewest circles necessary to cover all the 1's
-    - all the squares in each circle must contain 1’s
+    - all the squares in each circle must contain 1's
     - each circle must span a rectangular block that is a power of 2 (i.e., 1, 2, or 4) squares in each direction
     - each circle should be as large as possible
     - a circle may wrap around the edges of the K-map
     - a 1 in a K-map may be circled multiple times if doing so allows fewer circles to be used

-### Don’t Cares
+### Don't Cares
-- "don’t care" entries for truth table inputs reduce the number of rows in the table when some vari-ables do not affect the output
+- "don't care" entries for truth table inputs reduce the number of rows in the table when some vari-ables do not affect the output
     - indicated by the symbol X, which means that the entry can be either 0 or 1
 - also appear in truth table outputs where the output value is unimportant or the corresponding input combination can never happen
-    - can be treated as either 0’s or 1’s at the designer’s discretion
+    - can be treated as either 0's or 1's at the designer's discretion
-- X’s allow for even more logic minimization in K-maps
+- X's allow for even more logic minimization in K-maps
-    - can be circled if they help cover the 1’s with fewer or larger circles, but they do not have to be circled if they are not helpful
+    - can be circled if they help cover the 1's with fewer or larger circles, but they do not have to be circled if they are not helpful

 ### The Big Picture